MouchenHung/PROJ_Q_PLDM_FW_UPDATE_TOOL/README.md

 ```

 ### Note
-- 1: More command examples, please look at CMD_EX.
+- More command examples, please look at CMD_EX.
+- Knowing how to generate EXE file, please look at CMD_EXE.